 Researchers believe many supposed age-related changes are in fact lifestyle related.
 Memory loss, for instance, can reportedly be improved by 30% to 50% simply by keeping the brain active5.

-You might be thinking - that’s not easy when you’ve been told to go out less.
-So, if you’re feeling a little less motivated (and like many of us, want to spend less time in bed or in front of the fridge), below are a few avenues that could be worth exploring.
+You might be thinking - that’s not easy when you’ve been told to go out less, depending on where you live.
+So, if you’re feeling a little less motivated (and like many of us, want to spend less time in front of the TV and fridge), below are a few avenues that could be worth exploring

-- Up your tech skills – there are various community colleges and groups, such as ReadyTechGo, that offer a range of how-to workshops on everything from emails to social media.
-So, if you’ve been thinking about creating a Facebook profile or learning how to make a video call to friends and family, see which one might be right for you.
+- Up your tech skills – There are various community colleges and groups, such as ReadyTechGo, that offer a range of how-to workshops on everything from emails to social media.

 - Enrol in a free course – There are a variety of free online courses available through TAFE, as well as Open University if you’re wondering where to go.

-- Go back to work – If you’re in a position to and you’ve been thinking about getting a part or full-time job, the website Older Workers may have some suggestions.
+- Go back to work – If you’re in a position to do so and you’ve been thinking about getting a part or full-time job, the website Older Workers may have some suggestions.

 Stay socially connected with people, or animals if you prefer them